Director Marguerite Young

 Cities of Orinda and El Sobrante, Town of Moraga, and portions of Pinole and Richmond

-Marguerite Young was elected to the East Bay Municipal Utility District Board of Directors in 2014 to represent Ward 3, which includes the Alameda County city of Piedmont and a substantial portion of Oakland.
-Ward 3 also includes the Contra Costa County cities of Orinda and El Sobrante; Town of Moraga, and portions of Pinole and Richmond.
+Marguerite Young was elected to the East Bay Municipal Utility District (EBMUD) Board of Directors in 2014 to represent Ward 3, which includes the Alameda County city of Piedmont and a substantial portion of Oakland.
+Ward 3 also includes the Contra Costa County city of Orinda, town of Moraga, community of El Sobrante and portions of Pinole and Richmond.
 She is also a member of EBMUD’s Retirement Board.

 Young has been active in water quality and water policy issues for decades.
 Young was co-chair of the CALFED Bay-Delta Program's Water Quality Committee which instigated regional cooperation among water agencies to address drinking water quality issues related to delta water supplies.
 As California Director of Clean Water Action her work also included service as an appointed member of California’s Source Water Assessment Advisory Committee, the EPA Federal Advisory Committee on the Multiple Disinfection By-product Rule, and California’s Recycled Water Task Force.
 She serves on the Board of Directors of Clean Water Action and Carpe Diem West.